Frequently Asked Questions

 Yes.
 The clocking in and out procedure is critical for accurate attendance tracking for state licensing requirements, for keeping accurate account of all children in attendance that day, for the kitchen staff and the snacks and meal count for food preparation as well as billing requirements for your child.
 We have made this procedure as simple as possible by placing a QR code at the school entrance that you scan with your cell phone to automatically clock your child in and out.

 Do I need to call the school if my child is going to be out sick?
 Or will be late?
 Or will be picked up early?

 Yes.
 Please!
 This information is very important.
-Please call the school before 10:00 a.m. so that daily records can be adjusted and school staff can be notified as to your child's attendance status.
+Please call the school before 10:00 a.m. so that daily records can be adjusted, and school staff can be notified as to your child's attendance status.

 Who can pick up my child from school?

 Only those people who you have designated in the Enrollment Packet as an "Authorized Pickup Person" are allowed to pick up your child from school.
 All persons are asked to show their ID and are verified as to their acceptance via your provided list.
 If a person should arrive who is NOT on your list, we will detain the person and contact one of the parents or guardians for approval.
 Persons may be added or deleted from the list at any time.
 A copy of all authorized pick-up persons will have their driver's license copied by the office staff and kept on file.

 Do I need to let the school know if someone new will be picking up my child from school that day?

 Yes.
 If you are sending someone that you know is NOT on the list - just notify the school office with the person's name and they will be prepared.
 You should inform all persons picking up your child to have their ID with them at time of pickup and that we will be making a copy of their ID.